Tornado rips through Alabama, killing 1 and injuring at least 20

 “I can write a book alone just on January tornadoes in this state,” he said.
 “It’s tragic, but they do happen.”

-In Center Point, Mayor Bobby Scott stood in the rain to tell WBMA how the roof at Hilldale Baptist Church had been destroyed, with its steeple laying in the middle of the road.
+In Center Point, Mayor Bobby Scott stood in the rain to tell WBMA how the roof at Hilldale Baptist Church had been destroyed, with its steeple lying in the middle of the road.

 “It looks like we’ve got a lot of work ahead of us,” Scott said.